 The path then leads back to the main grassed area where you can watch them being fed if you haven’t already or indeed watch again if you wish.
 From here you can either loop round again or leave to the right and stop for refreshments.

-If you or your families are monkey mad then I would recommend a visit to the monkey forest as it is great to see them playing freely with so much space to roam around in compared to how we see them in the zoo.
+If you or your families are monkey mad then I would highly recommend a visit to Trentham Monkey Forest as it is great to see them playing freely with so much space to roam around in compared to how we see them in the zoo.